 Defense and Strategic Studies

-Defense and Strategic Studies is an important area of study centered on understanding political and military strategy, including understanding topics such as, military power and effectiveness, intelligence, diplomacy, and deterrence.
+Defense and Strategic Studies is an important area of study centered on understanding political and military strategy, including understanding topics such as the causes of conflict between and within states, military power and effectiveness, intelligence, diplomacy, and deterrence.
 These subjects are continually important for understanding international politics and security in an increasingly complex world.

 Graduate Faculty Member - membership is required to teach graduate-level courses, chair master's thesis committees, and serve on doctoral examination and dissertation committees.